Drisya1998/stmDemoApp/README.md

 # stmDemoApp

-stmDemoApp is a application that builds LED Blinking application for STM32-F103C8.
+stmDemoApp is a application that builds LED Blinking application for STM32-F103RB.
+Also there is 3 Tasks Created Poller , Receiver , Logger Reads the button press and send request to Receiver , Receiver handles the request send to the Logger .
+Logger
+Task will toggles the LED according to the data comes from Poller.
+WatchDog Implemented that receives the Events from 3 Tasks with Timer , otherwise system will restart. using PWM , LED is blinking Continuously.
+Using PWM and DMA , WS2811 RGB LED will TURN ON.
 Arm® 32-bit Cortex®-M3 CPU core

 ## Features